-- Section 4.1

-- Section 4.2, page 84

-- Section 4.3, page 92
+- Section 4.1 describes configuration files. - Section 4.2, page 83, describes how to administer OpenVault. - Section 4.3, page 92, describes how to monitor OpenVault.

 4.1 OpenVault Configuration Files

 OpenVault uses configuration files to initiate a communication session between device components on OpenVault clients and server.
 Configuration files are automatically created by the OpenVault setup script, and contain information to bootstrap pieces of the system into full functionality.
 Once the various components have booted, the OpenVault server controls and manages clients and their components.